 - Once there, how will I get around?
-If you flew, think of transfers to the hotel, how you will get to the attractions etc. Or maybe you have family in the area that will offer to drive you around?
+If you fly, think of transfers to the hotel, how you will get to the attractions, etc. Or maybe you have family in the area that will offer to drive you around?

 - What will I eat?
 If you’re booked into an all-inclusive resort or maybe a cruise ship, you don’t have to worry about food.
 If you go on a self-catering vacation, plan a few meals in advance.
 Or if you are visiting another country, make a list of foods you want to try.

 - Do I need to buy anything for this trip?
 If you are planning a camping holiday, but you don’t own a tent, it might be a bit problematic.
 Think of items you don’t have, that will make your trip more comfortable.